mciwing/mciwing.github.io/docs/statistics/probability/CentralLimitTheorem.md

     2. Visualize the probability of each side in a histrogram.
     3. Now we perform some experiments:
         - Choose one random side (`#!python sample_size = 1`) of the biased die.
 Repeat this `100.000` times and visualize the frequency in a histogram.
-        - Compare the result with the visualization of the the probability.
+        - Compare the result with the visualization of the probability.
         - Now increase the `sample_size` and inspect the change in histogram.
         - Does the calculated expected value match with the mean value of the normal distribution?